Dairy NSW Board of Directors

 The Board meets bi-monthly to chart the direction and policies of Dairy NSW.
 The Board acts in accordance with the Dairy NSW constitution and the law in aiming to create and build substantial value for the dairy industry through the setting of effective strategies and financial objectives for the organisation.

 The Board's charter is implemented and managed by the Regional Manager who acts as Company Secretary to the Board.

 Review the Board's Annual Activity Report and Annual Operating Plan below.

-Find out about current DairyNSW programs on offer and register for upcoming sessions.
+Find out about current Dairy NSW programs on offer and register for upcoming sessions.

-Andrew brings with him innovative ideas, endless enthusiasm and a genuine passion for the prosperity of the dairy industry.
-His vision for DairyNSW is to provide quality extension to farmers, support valuable and targeted research and drive a culture of continuous improvement amongst the NSW farmer group.
+Andrew brings with him innovative ideas, endless enthusiasm, and a genuine passion for the prosperity of the dairy industry.
+His vision for Dairy NSW is to provide quality extension to farmers, support valuable and targeted research and drive a culture of continuous improvement among the NSW farmer group.